RoggerTan/Android-TV-Controller-Server/README.md

 This API server receives commands and send signals to the specified Android TV box as a remote control.

-Although it's known to be much faster than ADB, not all TV boxes are compatible.
+Although it is known to be much faster than Android Debug Bridge method (ADB), not all TV boxes are compatible.

-## 1. Prepairations
+## 1. Preparations
 **Step 1: Create Python 3 virtual environment (venv), install all required packages, and activate (venv).**

 It's a good practice to run as separate, new user.